Describing Functions and Phase Response Curves of Excitable Systems: Motivation: background limitations

 \subsection{Limitations}

-Both methods rely on the assumption of steady-state endogeneous oscillations and harmonic balance.
-Those assumptions are at odds with the nature of excitable neurons: excitable neurons do not oscillate endogeneously.
-Instead, they produce spiking events in response to triggering stimuli.
-Moreover, the nature of the event is strongly localized in time, in sharp contrast to the harmonic oscillations that are strongly localised in frequency.
-Describing functions overlook non-harmonic dynamics and cannot represent systems that respond through discrete events rather than continuous motion.
-Similarly, PRCs assume a stable limit cycle and small perturbations of the limit cycle, in contrast to the forced nature of event oscillations~\cite{smeal_phase-response_2010}.\\
+Both the DF and PRC are not directly applicable to neurons in the excitable regime because of their assumptions: in the excitable regime, neurons are \textit{by definition} not intrinsically oscillating, and the spiking waveform (event) is strongly localized in time, in contrast to harmonic oscillations that are strongly localized in frequency.

-Extensions of PRC theory have attempted to relax these constraints.
+Extensions of phase response theory have attempted to relax these constraints.
 Izhikevich~\cite{izhikevich_phase_2000} reformulated phase response theory for relaxation oscillators, and Sacr\'e and Franci~\cite{sacre_singularly_2016} proposed the singular PRC for the limit of strong timescale separation.
+Two notable extensions for excitable or nonoscillatory systems are the functional PRC (fPRC) and the isostable response curve (IRC).
+In the fPRC~\cite{cui_functional_2009, sieling_phase_2012}, inputs are generated adaptively from the last output event to measure phase sensitivity in non-oscillatory neurons.
+However, this creates an input-output feedback loop (rather than open-loop input-output analysis) and typically employs fixed pulse shapes rather than synaptically filtered events.

-Two notable extensions for excitable or transiently active systems are the functional PRC (fPRC) and the isostable response curve (IRC).
-The fPRC~\cite{cui_functional_2009, sieling_phase_2012} measures phase shifts relative to discrete trajectory events under periodic stimuli, offering a way to capture adaptive timing in non-oscillatory neurons.
-However, it typically requires stimulus inputs generated online from previous events and employs fixed pulse shapes rather than synaptically filtered events.
-The IRC approach~\cite{wilson_extending_2015} instead builds on isostables (surfaces of equal return rate to equilibrium) to characterize excitable dynamics near rest.
+In the IRC~\cite{wilson_extending_2015}, isostables (surfaces of equal return rate to equilibrium) characterize how input perturbations affect the spiking waveform during return to rest, whereas we focus on the effects of perturbations on spike generation.

-Despite these advances, none of the existing methods adequately capture the input-output behavior or sensitivity of excitable mechanisms such as post-inhibitory rebound, which lack intrinsic periodicity and cannot be parameterized by a continuous phase.
-These limitations motivate a new framework grounded in discrete, excitable events rather than continuous oscillations.
+This motivates a new perspective, which we take by focusing on spike timings rather than continuous trajectories (Sec.~\ref{sec:DEES}).